mmistakes/made-mistakes-jekyll/_posts/articles/2009-10-17-eviltron-prank-review.md

 image:
   thumb: eviltron-thumb.jpg
   teaser: eviltron-teaser.jpg
-tags: [eviltron, prank, horror, review, tech geek]
+tags: [Eviltron, prank, horror, review, tech geek]
 ---

 So we went and saw *Paranormal Activity* last night.
 If you haven't heard it's basically the *Blair Witch Project* shot in a haunted house.
 I couldn't have planned it better because earlier in the day my [Eviltron from Think Geek](http://www.thinkgeek.com/gadgets/electronic/c427/) showed up which gave me time to plant it in our bedroom.